laurabaldassari/2019-500/assignments/README.md

 1. a **proposal** which you will submit for my approval in February (you should expect the need to do a revision or two) and you will need to receive my approval by March 1.
 2. an **update** verifying that you have the data and are proceeding appropriately, due April 1.
 3. a final 20-minute **presentation** to the class about your results accompanied by an **abstract**, and by R Markdown and HTML files that describe the work you did.
-The presentations are on April 19 and 26.
-You will submit your abstract and presentation slides on April 18, and then submit all of the final materials by May 1.
+The presentations are on April 25 and May 1.
+You will submit your abstract and presentation slides on April 24, and then submit all of the final materials by May 6.

 More details on the Course Project [are available here](https://github.com/THOMASELOVE/2019-500/tree/master/projects).